Bhai Vaidya: Death

-Bhai Vaidya died from pancreatic cancer on 2 April 2018 at the age of 89.
+Vaidya died from pancreatic cancer on 2 April 2018 at the age of 89.
 For the last 10 years of his life he fought for free health and education.
-He is known as an honest politician and a fierce socialist leader/activist who never compromised on his morals and values during his career.
+He is known as a politician and a fierce leader/activist who never compromised on his values during his career.

 Chief minister Devendra Fadnavis said, “We have lost a person who believed in and lived for the democratic values all his life.
 He fought for the poor relentlessly.
 His contribution to the freedom movement and the Goa freedom movement is of immense importance.
 Vaidya’s dossiers on value and morale based politics are emblems.
 This is a big loss for the state.”

 Prakash Javadekar, Union human resource development minister, recounted his recent meeting with Vaidya on Padwa.
 “He had come to meet me, to request that President should be invited for the inauguration of Ramabai Ambedkar’s statue.
 He was happy to know that the President was positive about the event,” he said, adding that Vaidya would always remember number by heart and would recount them in minutes when others struggled with directories.